vanespasov/ideal-journey/README.md

 # ideal-journey
-Short project for getting know the github culture of work.
+Short project for getting known the github way of work, aslo known as GitHub essentials like repositories, branches, commits, and Pull Requests.